open-telemetry/opentelemetry-dotnet-instrumentation/docs/USAGE.md

 Set the environment variable `OTEL_TRACE_DEBUG` to `true` before the instrumented process starts.
 By default, the library writes the log files under the below predefined locations.
-If needed, change the default location by updating the environment variable `OTEL_TRACE_LOG_PATH` to an appropriate path.
+If needed, change the default location by updating the environment variable `OTEL_DOTNET_AUTO_LOG_PATH` to an appropriate path.
 On Linux, the default log location is `/var/log/opentelemetry/dotnet/` On Windows, the default log location is `%ProgramData%\\OpenTelemetry .NET AutoInstrumentation\logs\` Compress the whole folder to capture the multiple log files and send the compressed folder to us.